chuckeles/hellcourtgame.com/README.md

 ## License

-`source/posts` directory is Copyright 2015 Chuckeles.
+The directories in `source` directory and their contents are Copyright 2015 Chuckeles.
 You may not reuse anything in there without my permission.

 All other directories and files are MIT licensed (see the [LICENSE.md file](https://github.com/chuckeles/hellcourtgame.com/blob/master/LICENSE.md)).